libretro/libretro-database/README.md

 ## Sources

 Many source databases are in use, as listed below.
-A large majority of games commonly used in RetroArch are covered by [No-Intro](http://datomatic.no-intro.org) or [Redump](http://redump.org/downloads/) DAT files
+A large majority of games commonly used in RetroArch are covered by [No-Intro](http://datomatic.no-intro.org) or [Redump](http://redump.org/downloads/) DAT files. ">" signs below mean that the multiple listed sources are compiled with the given precedence.

 |System|Source|Repository|
 |----|---|---|